Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 **Medallon Architecture**   `raw`----->`Bronze`-->`Silver`-->`Gold`--> Consume/Dashboard

 `Bronze:` This is often the raw, unrefined layer.
 Data lands in the bronze layer as it arrives.
 It's the most granular form of the data and is often not suitable for direct querying due to inconsistencies, missing values, or its verbose nature.
-The "streaming live" designation means data is continuously streamed into this layer in real-time.

 `Silver:` This is the cleaned and enriched version of the bronze layer.
 It may undergo operations like filtering, formatting, joining with other datasets, or even some aggregations.
 Again, the "streaming live" designation means data FROM the bronze layer is being continuously processed and streamed into the silver layer in real-time.

 `Gold:` This layer is optimized for consumption, often by business users.
 It might contain aggregated data, pre-joined datasets, or data reshaped into a specific format ideal for BI tools or final consumption.
-The data in this layer may not need to be updated in real-time, which is why it's a
-"live" table without the streaming aspect.
+The data in this layer may not need to be updated in real-time, which is why it's a "live" table without the streaming aspect.
 This could mean the Gold layer is built in periodic batches FROM the Silver layer, rather than as a continuous stream.
 It provides a snapshot that is updated less frequently, which might be preferable for some reporting or analysis tasks.

 ```SQL